stefanonepa/epfl-api/README.md

     - https://github.com/airbnb/javascript
     - https://github.com/rwaldron/idiomatic.js
     - http://google.github.io/styleguide/javascriptguide.xml
-- [ ] Normalize or standardize models to send back
 - [ ] Manage cycle of life of api by a version management
 - [x] Manage a subscription to services to allow access only on granted request (by unique GID in the url)
 - [x] Error management